 What are the implications of manager biases?As we understand, managers are pivotal to team operations.
 While assuming the managerial role, they also take up the position of an influencer.
 The bias held by a manager can thus affect the team’s environment, the flow of work, and most importantly – the employees.
 It is crucial to overcome bias as bias does not permit a rational thought process.
 Say, for instance, you are running a performance review for your team.
 However, you cannot conduct an honest analysis due to several biases.
 You might jump into it with the best intentions, yet the biases will unconsciously affect the process.
 This will impact your results, affecting your employees’ morale and, ultimately, your team’s productivity.
 An important aspect is a bias against women and historically marginalized communities in the workplace.
 People from non-white ethnicities are often at the receiving end of racism and xenophobia, particularly evident during the hiring process.
 Similarly, individuals from these groups are often overlooked during bonuses and promotions.
 Accordingly, to be successful, it is essential that you remain unbiased and objective.
 Manager bias negatively impacts employees, and the individual manager can also suffer.
 Some believe that becoming biased towards oneself ultimately harms one’s career prospects.
 The understanding here is that any decision made with a bias will not be as accurate or effective as those without it- raising doubts about the competence of the manager in question.
 As such, we should first begin by learning how to identify the presence of bias.
 Learn more about biases playing out in decision-making scenarios: 10 Biases In Decision Making That Every Manager Should Know

-What does manager bias in the workplace look like?It would be hard to figure out which parts of your behavior are rational and which are not.
+What are some signs of a biased manager?It would be hard to figure out which parts of your behavior are rational and which are not.
 However, to be an effective manager, you can attempt to take notice of some things to identify their presence:

 - reinforcement of stereotypes